alisaifee/coredis/docs/source/compatibility.rst

 FAILOVER
 ********

-Start a coordinated failover between this server and one of its replicas.
+Starts a coordinated failover from a server to one of its replicas.

 - Documentation: `FAILOVER <https://redis.io/commands/failover>`_
 - Implementation: :meth:`~coredis.Redis.failover`